 Skip to Content

-Breast Reconstruction in Bucks County, PA, and Hunterdon County, NJ
+in Bucks County, PA, and Hunterdon County, NJ

 What is Breast Reconstruction?

 Breast reconstruction is the procedure in which a surgeon reconstructs a women’s breast after she has had a mastectomy due to breast cancer.
-Breast reconstruction was first developed to recreate the look of a woman’s natural breast, giving her confidence in her body image, in order to complete her recovery from breast cancer.
+Breast reconstruction was first developed to recreate the look of a woman’s natural breast, restoring and giving her confidence in her body image, in order to complete her recovery from breast cancer.
 Breast reconstruction does improve the way a mastectomy survivor’s body looks and as a result it often improves her emotional state, but it does have limitations.
 Before she undergoes breast reconstruction, a woman should understand that the final results may not be a perfect replication of the breasts she lost to cancer.
 The surgery will leave scars on the breast and on the donor site, and her new breasts will look and feel different than her natural breasts.
 They will also experience different sensations than her pre-cancerous breasts.

 Benefits of Breast Reconstruction